NifTK/NiftyNet/config/README.md

 - [`[SYSTEM]`](#system)
 - [`[NETWORK]`](#network)

-If the `train` is specified, then a training paramter section is required:
+If the `train` is specified, then a training parameter section is required:
 - [`[TRAINING]`](#training)

-If the `inference` is specified, then an inference paramter section is required:
+If the `inference` is specified, then an inference parameter section is required:
 - [`[INFERENCE]`](#inference)

 The section listed above are common hyperparameters for all applications.

 Additionally, an application specific section is required for each application (Please find further comments on creating customised parser [here](../niftynet/utilities/user_parameters_custom.py)):
-- `[GAN]` for generative adversirial networks
+- `[GAN]` for generative adversarial networks
 - `[SEGMENTATION]` for segmentation networks
 - `[REGRESSION]` for regression networks
 - `[AUTOENCODER]` for autoencoder networks